How Immigration Is Driving Demand for Legal Basement Apartments in Canada

 These figures highlight three critical trends:

-1. Immigration growth is steady and rising — Canada is welcoming more newcomers each year, with a record 471,000 in 2023 and a target of 500,000 by 2025.Housing supply is not keeping pace — CMHC estimates show the country needs an extra 3.5 million homes by 2030 to restore affordability, yet construction is falling short.
+1. Immigration growth is steady and rising — Canada is welcoming more newcomers each year and housing supply is not keeping pace — CMHC estimates show the country needs an extra 3.5 million homes by 2030 to restore affordability, yet construction is falling short.

 Overall, the data confirms that immigration-driven demand is colliding with limited housing supply, making legal basement apartments one of the most practical and affordable housing solutions for newcomers and a reliable income source for homeowners.